 Your summer vacation in Slovenia can include history and culture, memorable food and wine, outdoor adventures and even learning the language.
 Or, you could just write a book — or three.

 Andrew Anzur Clement might have seemed like any other tourist visiting Piran, the jewel on Slovenia’s Adriatic Sea coast.
-But when he wasn’t enjoying the sun, the food and the culture he was working on a period fantasy action-adventure trilogy, Keepers of the Stone.
+But when he wasn’t enjoying the sun, the food and the culture he was working on his debut novel , a YA historical fantasy that grew into an action-adventure trilogy, Keepers of the Stone.

 You don’t have to be familiar with the classic Sienkiewicz novel to enjoy this new trilogy.
 Fans of strong heroines like Wonder Woman will be captivated by Malka, a girl raised by a Sect of Thieves and trained to kill in service to the Black Goddess she worships.
 Her story begins in a remote corner of the British Empire, in what is now India and Pakistan.
 I can’t say more about other new characters without spoiling it for you.

 So what does this have to do with Slovenia?
 Anzur Clement has embraced his heritage from Poland on his grandmother’s side of the family and from Slovenia on his grandfather’s side.
 He has become a dual citizen of the USA and Slovenia, through ancestry.
 There are a few hints that one of his main characters may be of Slovene descent.

 Andrew went on to explore this heritage further in his next series, Voyages of Fortune, inspired by a visit to the castle of Celje and its role in European history.

 The characters in Voyages of Fortune interact with real historical figures from Celje:

 - Alma Karlin, a German-speaking Slovene who wrote about her journeys around the world in the early 20th century; quite a feat for a solo woman traveller at that time with a passport that few other countries recognized.